Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 6 (bonus): a case study of the Galactic Center GeV excess

 We can then perform fits of two models, one including a template for point sources tracing the GeV excess (labeled ``NFW PS''), and one without this template.
 In both cases we include the smooth ``NFW DM'' template with morphology characteristic of the GeV excess.

 This non-Poissonian template fitting (NPTF) approach is not the only way to characterize sub-threshold point source populations in the inner Galaxy; some similar approaches have been discussed in Refs.~\cite{Daylan:2016tia, Collin:2021ufc, Calore:2021bty}.
 It is also possible to simply search directly for faint hotspots, e.g. using wavelet methods \cite{Bartels:2015aea}.
 The NPTF has the advantage of being available as a public software package NPTFit \cite{Mishra-Sharma:2016gis}, with worked examples.
+Similar photon statistics (or neutrino statistics) techniques have been used in other contexts in DM indirect detection and particle astrophysics, e.g. to search for point sources in IceCube neutrino data \cite{IceCube:2019xiu}, and to determine the composition of the extragalactic gamma-ray background \cite{Feyereisen:2015cea, Zechlin:2015wdz, Lisanti:2016jub}.